 The Richard Ohmann Award for Outstanding Article in College English recognizes the outstanding refereed article in the past volume year of the journal that makes a significant contribution to the field of English studies.
 Ohmann Award winners offer an innovative, well-researched inquiry regarding an exigent problem, issue, or debate in a manner that is relevant and accessible to a wide range of College English readers.
 The award is given in the name of Richard Ohmann, landmark editor of College English from 1966 to 1978.

 Articles to be considered will be chosen from the College English volume year, September through July in the year prior to selection.
 The first award was given for the 2000-2001 issues of the journal.

-The editor(s) of the College English journal is a part of the award selection committee.
+The editor(s) of the College English journal are a part of the award selection committee.

-The award presentation will take place at the College Celebration on Friday, November 22 during the NCTE Annual Convention in Boston.
+The award presentation will take place at the College Celebration on Friday, November 21 during the NCTE Annual Convention in Washington, DC.

 2012 Amy Wan, “In the Name of Citizenship: The Writing Classroom and the Promise of Citizenship,” College English, September 2011

 2011 Nancy Welch, "We're Here, and We're Not Going Anywhere: Why Working Class Rhetorical Traditions Still Matter," College English, January 2011

 2010 Susan C. Jarratt, "Classics and Counterpublics in Nineteenth-Century Historically Black Colleges," College English, November 2009

 2009 Christopher Carter, "Writing with Light: Jacob Riis's Ambivalent Exposures," College English, November 2008

 2008 Mary Queen, “Transnational Feminist Rhetorics in a Digital World,” College English, May 2008